Canop/resc/README.md

 The task is also referenced in this sorted set with the timestamp as score.

-After having executed all rules on this task, it's cleared from the `"global/taken"` queue.
+After having executed all rules on this task, it's cleared from the `"global/taken"` queue and the watcher goes on watching the `"global/done"` queue again for other tasks.

 # Development Status